 In 1582, Pope Gregory added an extra complexity.
 Following centuries of discussions, he ruled that Thursday October 4th was to be followed by Friday October 15th as it had become clear that the year according to the anniversary of each winter solstice and spring equinox was not 365 days and 6 hours but about 11 or 12 minutes less.
-Then, to ease any future pain with people missing out on their birthdays and other anniversaries he declared no leap day in 1700, 1800, 1900, 2100, 2200, 2300, 2500, 2600, 2700 etc. This complicated Easter's "Spring Equinox, 14th day/full moon, and Sunday" formula settled at Nicaea in 325 AD.
-Click here for a fairly readable table description.
-The 14th day, working with Rome's Julian calendar, estimated a date just two days later in the year when we compare 563 AD (click here) with the meal with Jesus in 31 AD — in 31 that 14th day based on observation had been Thursday 22nd March, in 563 the day based on estimation was Saturday 24th March.
-Ok.
-Now with Pope Gregory's ruling, the 14th day changed to a much later date again, and by declaring an earlier Spring Equinox date, the holding of Easter a month early in many coming years was the immediate result.
+Then, to ease any future pain with people missing out on their birthdays and other anniversaries he declared no leap day in 1700, 1800, 1900, 2100, 2200, 2300, 2500, 2600, 2700 etc. This changed Easter's (Spring Equinox, 14th day, Sunday) formula settled at Nicaea in 325 AD, click here to see it coded in computer BASIC.
+With Pope Gregory's new Gregorian Calendar the vanished days meant an earlier date, and for countries who retained the Julian calendar the holding of Easter 1, 4 or 5 weeks later in many coming years was the immediate result.

 Click here for the fiscal year ending dates now used by governments, businesses, universities worldwide.

-Click here to access c.txt, a script for a calendar program, which when compiled using Wordtech's Quicksilver (an old
+Click here to view c.txt, a script for another calendar program, which when compiled using Wordtech's Quicksilver (an old